 There is a close relationship between the economy and small businesses.
 Small businesses continue to be incubators for innovation and employment growth.
-According to the U.S. Small Business Administration Office of Advocacy, small businesses make up more than 99.7% of firms with paid employees, account for 62% of net new jobs, produced 46% of the private nonfarm gross national product in 2008 (the most recent year for which the source data are available), and represent about 95.9% of employer firms in high-patenting manufacturing industries.
+According to the U.S. Small Business Administration Office of Advocacy, small businesses make up more than 99.7% of firms with paid employees, account for 65% of net new jobs (from 2000 to 2018, small businesses created 9.6M net new jobs while large businesses created 5.2M - see Figure 2), and represent about 95.9% of employer firms in high-patenting manufacturing industries.

 As you can see by the statistics, small businesses continue to play a vital role in the economy of the United States.